team-dev-docs/integurutbd-dev-docs/docs/getting_started.md

+---
+slug: "/"
+title: "Welcome"
+sidebar_position: 1
+---

 # Getting Started with Integuru

 Welcome to Integuru!
 This guide will walk you through the process of setting up and using Integuru, a powerful tool for automating web interactions and creating integrations.